joshuakleveter/Vagrant_LASP_server/README.md

 By default the site will be named lasp.dev.
 If you wish to change this to a different name (e.g. my-site.dev) you must change every reference to lasp.dev in the following files to the custom name:
 - /conf/lasp.dev.conf *Filename must be changed to the new name (e.g. lasp.dev.conf becomes my-site.dev.conf)*
 - /vagrant/Vagrantfile
-- /vagrant/lasp.sh *We recommend that you change this filename as well.*
+- /vagrant/lasp.sh *This filename must be changed as well.*
+-
-The easiest way to accomplish this task is to do a search and replace through the above files for 'lasp'.
-This will only work **if** you change the filename of lasp.sh to the new name.
+To accomplish this task is do a search and replace through the above files for 'lamp' and replace with your chosen project name.

 ## Setup
 1. Clone or download the ZIP archive of this Git repository to your project folder.